macnick/react-bookstore/README.md

 ### Objective

-Math-magicians is a fictional company based in France.
-They have requested my help to build a simple, but fully-functional, beautiful, and user-friendly program that would assist them with their calculations.
-I used React and other technologies.
+Magic-books Inc. is a fictional company based in Germany.
+They have requested our help to build the front-end of an application that will help them organize and manage their bookstore.
+They want it to be fast, dynamic and responsive to their actions and therefore we decided to build it with React & Redux.
 See [technologies used](#Technologies-Used) for more info.

 [Up](#Table-of-Contents)